The potential extra burden of AI

 - Reduced workforce requirements, as there is no additional planning or administrative staff required to find the relevant scans and upload them to the separate AI station in time for the reporting session.

-2. The results are accessible to the entire radiology department.
-The chest, for example, is part of several imaging pathways, which means that findings such as lung nodules may be encountered by different radiologists, general or thoracic.
+The results are accessible to the entire radiology department.
+The chest, for example, is part of several imaging pathways.
+Thus, findings such as lung nodules may be encountered by different radiologists, general or thoracic.
 Having the results of a chest-focused AI solution available to the whole team supports collaboration in this case.

 The creation of a robust AI model alone cannot check all the boxes above.
 The next section outlines the main considerations for delivering these benefits.

 Software integrations are sometimes referred to as ‘seamless’.
 Technically, the term describes the type of addition to a system that does not cause errors or complications.
-Picture online payment gateways: if you enter your details, click ‘Pay’, and you’re done, the payment application is seamlessly integrated into the website.
+Think of online payment gateways.
+If you enter your details, click ‘Pay’, and you’re done, the payment application is seamlessly integrated into the website.
 If you are sent to another page to complete the payment, it is not.

 To create a smooth integration of an AI solution into the radiology workflow, two aspects are crucial: